Bots x Humans: a Solution is Needed

 The Horrendous Impact of DDoS Attacks on Enterprise Organizations

 Distributed Denial of Service (DDoS) is usually performed by bombarding the targeted computer or resource with unnecessary requests to overload systems and prevent some or all legitimate requests from being completed.
 However, there is some good news: you can definitely mitigate the risk.
-Learn more here: Reduce your AWS costs by over 50% Discover your […]
+Learn more here: How One AI-Driven Media Platform Cut EBS Costs for […]

 14th June, 2022